 What is a DC/DC converter?

 A DC/DC converter is a converter where the output voltage can be lower or higher than the input voltage.
-Based on the configuration, DC/DC converters can be dived into these types:
+Based on the configuration, DC/DC converters can be divided into these types:

 • Buck Converter